-Proud Boys founder Enrique Tarrio jailed pending trial in Jan.
+Proud Boys leader Enrique Tarrio jailed pending trial in Jan.
 6 Capitol attack

 “There is overwhelming evidence that Tarrio organized a plot to corruptly obstruct, influence, and impede the certification of the electoral college vote, an offense that strikes at the heart of our democracy,” Assistant U.S. Attorney Jason McCullough argued in court filings.
 Even as Congress’s proceedings were still suspended Jan.
 6, Tarrio posted to other members, “They’ll fear us doing it again,” prosecutors said.
 When a member asked, “So what do we do now?” he allegedly answered at 4:14 p.m., “Do it again.”

 Tarrio is the second high-profile leader of a radical group to be jailed pending trial in the Jan.
-6 attack though neither entered the building.
+6 attack, though neither entered the building.
 Oath Keepers founder Stewart Rhodes was arrested in January in Texas on charges of seditious conspiracy along with members who allegedly traveled to Washington and marched up the Capitol steps in body armor, helmets and radios after staging firearms at a nearby hotel with plans to prevent Joe Biden’s inauguration by force.
 Rhodes and his co-defendants have pleaded not guilty.

 In seeking Tarrio’s detention, prosecutors added details to a 30-minute meeting between Tarrio, Rhodes and others in an underground parking garage in downtown Washington on Jan.
 5, 2021, the day before prosecutors said their separate co-conspirators mobilized a “1776”-style revolt in encrypted message groups.
 Prosecutors asserted that during the encounter, which was partially recorded by a documentary film group traveling with Tarrio, the latter “told another individual that he had cleared all of the messages on his phone before he was arrested.”